wiozes/wiozes/README.md

 - 👋 Hi, I’m @wiozes , I am fullstack developer.
-Im interested in Web development, i like programming languages like Javascript, both in Frontend(other Frameworks like React,Svelte) and Backend (Node.js, Express), i also like Python at backend(Django,Flask,FastAPI)and maybe PHP, and especially i like programming and Open Source projects!
+Im interested in Web development, i like programming languages like Java, and i also like Python at backend(Django,Flask,FastAPI)and PHP, and especially i like programming and Open Source projects!

 <!---
 wiozes/wiozes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.